 Presented by Writing NSW and Text Publishing

-The annual Boundless Indigenous Writer’s Mentorship will open soon for 2025.
+The annual Boundless Indigenous Writer’s Mentorship is now open.

 Presented by Writing NSW and Text Publishing, with support from the First Nations Australia Writers Network (FNAWN), the mentorship is awarded annually to an unpublished Indigenous writer who has made substantial progress on a work of fiction or non-fiction.
 The intention of the program is to support the writer to develop their manuscript and to facilitate a pathway to publication.